An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 The reader might encounter other versions of this axiom in the literature, such as:

 In the presence of the other axioms (namely counitality and coassociativity), these two equalities are derivable from~\eqref{eq:frobenius}.
 To get a feel for diagrammatic reasoning, let us prove it:

-This seemingly simple law has important consequences.
-At first, the string diagram novice may find it difficult to internalise all the laws that make up a given equational theory; when proving some equality, it is not always clear which law to apply at which point to reach the desired goal and it is easy to get overwhelmed by all the choices available.
+At first, the string diagram novice may find it difficult to internalise all the laws that make up a theory such as that of Frobenius monoids.
+When proving some equality, it is not always clear which axiom to apply at which point to reach the desired goal and it is easy to get overwhelmed by all the choices available.
 However, in some nice cases, as we saw for (co)monoids, there are high level principles that allow us to simplify reasoning and see more clearly the key steps ahead.
 For example, reasoning up to associativity becomes second nature after enough practice and one no longer sees two different composites of (co)multiplication as different objects.

-In the same way, the Frobenius law can be thought of as a form of two-dimensional associativity; it simplifies reasoning about complex composites of monoid and comonoid operations even further and allows us to identify easily when any two of these are equal.
-To see this, it is helpful to think of diagrams as (undirected) graphs, whose vertices are any of the boxes ($m$, $u$, $c$ or $v$ in the nomenclature above) and edges are wires.
-We say that a diagram is \emph{connected} if there is a path between any two vertices in its corresponding graph.
-It turns out that, for Frobenius structures, any connected diagram composed out of (finitely many) $m$, $u$, $c$, and $v$ (without wire crossings), using vertical or horizontal composition is equal to one of the following form:
+In the same way, the Frobenius law can be thought of as a form of two-dimensional associativity; it simplifies reasoning about complex composites of monoid and comonoid operations even further and allows us to identify at a glance when any two string diagrams for this theory are equal.
+To explain this, it is helpful to think of string diagrams for the theory of Frobenius monoids as (undirected) graphs, whose vertices are any of the black dots, and edges are wires.
+We say that a string diagram is \emph{connected} if there is a path between any two vertices in the corresponding graph.
+It turns out that, for Frobenius monoids, any connected string diagram composed out of (finitely many) $\Bcomult$, $\Bcounit$, $\Bmult$ or $\Bunit$ using vertical or horizontal composition (without wire crossings) is equal to one of the following form~\cite[Section 5.2.1]{HeunenVicaryBook}:

 where we use ellipsis to represent an arbitrarily large composite following the same pattern.
-In other words, the only relevant structure for a (connected) diagram in the theory of Frobenius structures is the number of left and right wires it has, and how many paths there are from any left leg to any right leg (how many loops it has in the normal form depicted above).
-This theorem is sometimes called the \emph{spider theorem} and justifies introducing generalised vertices or spider nodes as syntactic sugar:
+In other words, the only relevant structure for a connected string diagram in the theory of Frobenius monoids is the number of left and right wires it has, and how many paths there are from any left leg to any right leg (how many loops it has in the normal form depicted above).
+This observation is sometimes called the \emph{spider theorem} and justifies introducing generalised vertices we call spiders as syntactic sugar:

 where the natural number $k$ represents the number of inner loops in the normal form above.
-All the laws of Frobenius structures can now be summarised into a single convenient axiom scheme:
+All the laws of Frobenius monoids can now be summarised into a single convenient axiom scheme: